E1k3n/E1k3n.github.io/content/posts/2nd-post.md

 Is this thing on?
 Hellooo, fellow cyberhumans!
 I’m here to spill the tea on my journey from cybersecurity newbie to hopefully-not-so-newbie.
 I’m fresh off university with a bachelor’s degree in Digital Infrastructure and Cybersecurity, ready to dive headfirst into the world of digital mischief and mayhem, but on the right side of the law, of course!

 ## Why Cybersecurity?
+One particular podcast sparked my interest in cybersecurity.
+Darknet Diares, which I’ve been a huge advocate for, was the podcast I was eagerly listening to while hammering metal in my old job in a tinsmithing company.
+I decided to quit to get my grades up for university and six months later I applied for Digital Infrastructure and Cybersecurity.
+I somehow got

 ## What I’ve Done So Far